DFE-Digital/ecf-gov-guidance/content/make-changes-to-early-career-training-programme.md

 You do not need to tell the Department for Education if you redesign your programme.

-Your [appropriate body]() will still fidelity check your programme to make sure it covers the full depth of the early career framework.
+Your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) will  check your programme to make sure it covers the early career framework.

-To switch from your own training programme to another delivery method, sign in to the 'Manage training for early career teachers' service to report the change.
+To change from your own training programme to another delivery method, your induction tutor should report the change through '[Manage training for early career teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)'.

-You’ll need to add your early career teachers and mentors so that the Department for Education can check their eligibilty for funding.
+[Find out about induction tutors](/nominate-induction-tutor), including and how to sign in to ‘Manage training for early career teachers’.